The Exclusionary Rule States That

 The Genesis of the Exclusionary Rule: Weeks v.
 United States and its Legacy

 The exclusionary rule didn't emerge fully formed.
-Its development was a gradual process, fueled by judicial interpretations of the Constitution and a growing awareness of the potential for abuse of power.
+Now, its development was a gradual process, fueled by judicial interpretations of the Constitution and a growing awareness of the potential for abuse of power.
 The landmark case, Weeks v.
 United States (1914), established the rule at the federal level.
-In Weeks, federal agents illegally searched the defendant's home without a warrant, seizing evidence used to convict him.
+And in Weeks, federal agents illegally searched the defendant's home without a warrant, seizing evidence used to convict him.
 The Supreme Court ruled that this evidence was inadmissible, establishing the principle that illegally obtained evidence could not be used against a defendant in a federal court.
 This decision marked a significant step towards protecting Fourth Amendment rights against unreasonable searches and seizures.

 The Incorporation Doctrine and Mapp v.
 Ohio: Extending the Rule to the States